python/devguide/coverage.rst

     hg clone https://bitbucket.org/ned/coveragepy
     ln -s coveragepy/coverage

+If you are still having issues with generating coverage, a fork of coverage.py can be found at https://bitbucket.org/brettsky/coverage.py which will always try to be patched to work against the latest in-development version of Python (all patches are submitted upstream so this should only be used as a temporary solution).
+Otherwise you can use the latest release of coverage.py if you already have it installed.

-Otherwise you can use the latest release of coverage.py.
-One option is to download the source distribution of coverage.py and copy the ``coverage`` directory into your Python checkout.
+One option is to
+download the source distribution of coverage.py and copy the ``coverage`` directory into your Python checkout.
 The other option is to use your checkout copy of Python to install coverage.py (but use the ``--user`` flag to